Abdisto/python-discord-bot/README.md

 I am using pomice for the music support and created a bash script to set the parameters and automate the bot's autostart with systems.

+This branch also adds the command /server in which someone can start/restart/stop a minecraft server.
+The state of the server will be displayed on the bot account at all times.

+How does it work?
+We write to a local file '/tmp/server_action' that we will then send to a server with scp.
+In this file the state of the server is defined.
+Server-side handling (read file -> do things) files are not public yet.

+Can I use it for different kinds of servers?
+Yes, since this should be server-side handled.
+One Problem: when doing so, you should use dev3, because we target minecraft servers with the server status in the bot profile

 ## Installing
 ```
 git clone -b dev2 https://github.com/BlacklightYT/python-discord-bot/